Why is the Canola Council involved in administering a government program?

 If eligible costs for the soil testing and field zone mapping BMPs are billed as bundled services, you will be asked to allocate a fair market value portion of the bundled cost to each applicable BMP (excluding any portions for ineligible costs).
-We will simplify this process as much as possible with our new application portal.
+We have simplified this process with our new digital portal.

 How long will it take to get the payment?

 Before we can issue payment, you will need to submit all of your receipts and supporting documents, including an attestation that canola was grown on the field(s) where the BMP was introduced.

 That means you’ll need to wait until the planting season to submit your attestation.

 Once you have submitted all supporting documents, it may take several weeks to receive payment.

 How will the payment be sent to me?